As state mask rules end, school leaders are in the middle

 In Oregon, he said, three superintendents were fired for enforcing the state’s school mask mandate that their local school boards opposed.

-In New York, Democratic Gov. Kathy Hochul said Wednesday the state’s school mask mandate, scheduled to end Feb.
-21, will remain in place at least through the end of the month and will be re-examined in early March.
+In New York, Democratic Gov. Kathy Hochul said Wednesday that the state’s school mask mandate will remain in place for now and will be re-examined in early March.

-Hochul said that will allow time for COVID-19 testing and analysis following districts’ upcoming winter breaks.
-She said school leaders she has consulted have been willing to step out of the decision-making and let the state take the lead on analyzing infection rates and other data.

-“They prefer that it be a state on-or-off requirement,” she said.
-“It is challenging for an individual school board or a school superintendent.”

-A group of 13 rural New York superintendents last week asked that local control be fully restored “because the needs of each region differ, and we are fully capable of navigating the remainder of the school year with input from our local (departments of health) as needed.”

-Associated Press writers Michael Melia in Hartford, Connecticut, and Marina Villeneuve in Albany, New York, contributed to this report.
+Associated Press writers Michael Melia in Hartford, Connecticut, Marina Villeneuve in Albany, New York; Sara Burnett in Chicago and Lisa Rathke in Marshfield, Vermiont contributed to this report.

 Follow AP’s coverage of the pandemic at https://apnews.com/hub/coronavirus-pandemic.